 Program aims to boost imperiled populations of the once-common Oregon silverspot

-Each summer, female silverspots collected by field biologists with the U.S. Fish and Wildlife Service and U.S. Forest Service are brought to the zoo conservation lab to lay eggs.
-The eggs hatch into tiny caterpillars, which are kept safe at the zoo over the winter.
-So far, 2,100 caterpillars have hatched at the lab this year.
+Each summer, female silverspots are collected by field biologists with the U.S. Fish and Wildlife Service and U.S. Forest Service, and are brought to the zoo to lay eggs.
+The eggs hatch into tiny larvae (caterpillars), which are kept safe at the zoo over the winter.

 In the spring, they wake up to a leafy meal, grow quickly and pupate.
 Then, when the weather grows warmer, the zoo and its conservation partners transport the pupae to field sites along the Oregon Coast to begin the cycle anew.

-This past summer, more than 500 Oregon Zoo-reared silverspots were released among the grassy headlands and salt-spray meadows that make up some of the last remaining habitat for the butterfly.
+This past summer, nearly 450 Oregon Zoo-reared silverspots were released among the grassy headlands and salt-spray meadows that make up some of the last remaining habitat for the butterfly.

-Once common from northern California up into British Columbia, the Oregon silverspot has vanished from all but four sites due to habitat loss and the disappearance of its host plant, the early blue violet.
-While the butterflies themselves are small, they are important pollinators and have a big impact on their ecosystem.
+Listed as threatened under the federal Endangered Species Act, the Oregon silverspot was once common in coastal grasslands from northern California up into British Columbia, but has since vanished from all but five sites due to habitat loss and the disappearance of its host plant, the early blue violet.